Therapy for San Francisco Children, Tweens & Teens

-My approach to counseling children and adolescents is positive and personalized.
+My approach to counseling children and adolescents is positive, developmentally sensitive and relationship-based.
 It is informed by developmental and mental health research and best practices.
 The therapy is carefully tailored to promote your child's social/emotional well-being, through self-expression, growth in understanding, strengthened relationships and development of new skills.

 I use an integrative approach, drawing on various practices and schools of therapy to optimize treatment for each child or teenager.
 The counseling may include components of behavioral, cognitive/behavioral, talk and/or play therapy.
 It includes gentle encouragement of new ways of managing challenging situations, emotions and/or relationships.

 Counseling helps children and teens learn about themselves and others.
-They do so by tapping into natural human impulses to connect, to communicate and to want to make sense of their experiences.
-We leverage young people's curiosity and built-in tendencies toward growth and progress.
+It does so by tapping into natural human impulses to connect, communicate and to want to make sense of our experiences.
+In therapy we leverage young people's curiosity and built-in tendencies toward growth and progress.

+Therapy is a form of learning.
 Children and adolescents are encouraged to express themselves and problem solve.
-They they gain knowledge and build life skills, such as:
+When young people "name it to tame it" as Dan Siegel puts it, they experience how words can help calm stress and strong emotions.
+They they gain knowledge and build life skills such as:

-- Better understanding their feelings and those of others
+- Better understanding their and other people's feelings

 - Dealing with their own emotions

 - Building and maintaining positive relationships with friends and family